What is a process server and why do I need one?

 Secured with SHA-256 Encryption

 Whether or not you need process services depends on your specific case and the laws governing your case in your state and municipality.
 In more serious cases (that is, cases involving larger sums of money than what amounts to “small claims”) or when you are subpoenaing someone to appear in court, you may need this type of service.
+If you’ve hired a lawyer to represent you, they will generally take care of the details of finding an agent for service and filing motions as needed to move the process along.

 The purpose of a process server is to make sure the defendant is notified and given the chance to come to court and offer a defense.
 The U.S. Constitution requires that no defendant be deprived of life, liberty or property without due process of the law, and making sure an individual is aware of the fact that he or she has to come to court is an important part of due process.
-If the defendant is properly served and knows they are supposed to come to court, and does not show up, the plaintiff can get a default judgment against the defendant (in other words, they can be declared the automatic winner).
+If the defendant is properly served, knows they are supposed to come to court, and does not show up, the plaintiff can get a default judgment against the defendant (in other words, they can be declared the automatic winner).
 Thus, process servers perform the important function of protecting defendants’ rights.

 Hiring a process server can cost anywhere from $20 to $100, depending on how many attempts the process server must make to serve the defendant the particular documents.
 Rates can also vary greatly from state to state, with national averages for process server fees being between $45 and $75.
+If your attorney has to pay for service by publication or another alternative, filing the appropriate motions and then paying for the ad will cost more.
+Whatever documents you have to serve, it is essential to serve them properly.

 The requirement to hire a process server is only one of the many rules of civil procedure that govern the process of suing someone in court.
 It is always a good idea to hire an experienced attorney when you are filing a lawsuit to answer your questions and make sure that you follow all procedures and so that you don’t make a mistake that will jeopardize your case.